reinhardh/deep_inverse.github.io/index.md

 <!-- - SlidesLive upload for speaker videos: November 1, 2021 -->
 - Workshop: Saturday, December 16, 2023.

+# Dual Submission Policy

+This is a non-archival workshop.
+Hence, you are allowed to resubmit to other venues, as long as the other venue permits it.

+If your main paper was accepted at NeurIPS and you wish to submit to this workshop, we expect: (a) the two manuscripts to have sufficient differences in experiments or theory, and (b) an author to physically present accepted posters on the day of the workshop.

 Please email [deepinverse@gmail.com](mailto:deepinverse@gmail.com) with any questions.